crim-ca/weaver/docs/source/tutorial.rst

     :depth: 2

-Using the WPS application included in Twitcher
+Using the WPS application included in weaver
 ==============================================

-Install twitcher (see: :ref:`installation`) and make sure it is started with ``make status``:
+Install weaver (see: :ref:`installation`) and make sure it is started with ``make status``:

 .. code-block:: sh

-    $ cd twitcher  # cd into the installation folder
+    $ cd weaver  # cd into the installation folder
     $ make status
     Supervisor status ...
     mongodb                          RUNNING   pid 6863, uptime 0:00:19
     nginx                            RUNNING   pid 6865, uptime 0:00:19
-    twitcher                         RUNNING   pid 6864, uptime 0:00:19
+    weaver                         RUNNING   pid 6864, uptime 0:00:19

-If twitcher (or nginx, mongodb) is not running then start it with ``make start``.
+If weaver (or nginx, mongodb) is not running then start it with ``make start``.

-By default the twitcher WPS application is available at the URL https://localhost:5000/ows/wps.
+By default the weaver WPS application is available at the URL https://localhost:5000/ows/wps.

 Run a ``GetCapabilities`` request: